gearglow/ReptiliaWithATwist/The List.md

 The crowd erupted in confused murmurs as Dumbledore read the slip of parchment silently.

 "Miss Potter?
-A word, if you please," He called.
+A word, if you please," he called.

 Elysia stood, confusion plastered across her face.
 "Headmaster?"